Stripe Payment Form with JetFormBuilder PRO Addon

 Lastly, adjust the Payment success/failed messages and update the settings to save all the completed data.

-Now that you have added Events to the post-submit actions, don’t forget to make the necessary fields in the form required.
+By the way, don’t forget to make the necessary fields required.

 Push the “Publish/Update” button on the top of the form to publish the final result.